Thursday, November 29, 2007

 Of course, no mention of Pink Floyd would be complete without a mention of his albums’ covers.
 Pink Floyd pioneered the method of art through hypnosis.
 Leading to some great albums covers.
 Great album covers eh?

 The sociological impact of Pink Floyd is legendary.
 Research has shown that the mere mention of Pink Floyd in a conversation raises the Perceived IQ of the speaker by almost 48 points.
 This is rivalled only by a mention of Bob Dylan: 53.5 points.
-Of course if you’re a little older, desperate and are gunning for a fat ugly woman in a group of many such, you might want to try Grateful Dead.
+Of course if you’re a little older, desperate and are gunning for anything that will do, you might want to try Grateful Dead.
 If the girl's just out of her teens and a manic depressive try Nirvana.

 Be cool.
 Be hot.
 Become a Pink Floyd Fan today!